cf-labs/cf-labs/README.md

 ## Product leader and AI-native builder

-AI, data, and UX work as one system.
-Trust starts with meeting users in their workflow and giving them real value.
-It holds when measured by evals for its use case, and the underlying services, data contracts, and permissions are designed in from the start.

-## About
 I've led portfolios of revenue-generating AI and data products in regulated B2B SaaS.
 Most recently at MasterControl I launched the company's first GA AI product, a predictive scoring model in a human-in-the-loop workflow surfaced through admin dashboards and in-app notifications.
 Before Gen AI, my work has spanned ML and data-science products fueling personalization, risk scoring, and forecasting.

 ## Currently building: Project Meridian